1995–96 in English football: Diary of the season

 22 December 1995: Bolton Wanderers, the bottom club in the Premier League, pay a club-record £1.2 million for Sheffield United striker Nathan Blake.

 23 December 1995: Coventry City defeat Everton 2–1 at home.
 Robbie Fowler scores a hat-trick for Liverpool at home against Arsenal for the second season running in a 3–1 win.
 Newcastle United extend their lead to 10 points with a 3–1 win over Nottingham Forest.
 Middlesbrough go fifth with a 4–2 home win over West Ham.
 Derby go top of Division One with a 2–1 home win over Sunderland, who fall into second place.

 24 December 1995: Newcastle remain 10 points ahead as their nearest rivals, Manchester United, lose 3–1 at Leeds United.
 The top two will meet in three days time for a showdown at Old Trafford.

 26 December 1995: A Boxing Day London derby at Highbury sees Arsenal beat QPR 3–0 to send the hosts fifth in the Premier League and leave the hosts fourth from bottom.

 27 December 1995: Manchester United cut the lead in the FA Premier League to seven points with a 2–0 home win against Newcastle with goals from Andy Cole and Roy Keane.
 The only other league action of the day sees Leeds keep their bid for a second successive UEFA Cup campaign on track with a 2–0 win over Bolton at Burnden Park.

 30 December 1995: Manchester United reduce Newcastle's lead to four points with a 2–1 win against struggling Queens Park Rangers.
-Alan Shearer scores his 100th goal for Backburn in a 2–1 home win against Tottenham.
+Alan Shearer scores his 100th goal for Blackburn in a 2–1 home win against Tottenham.

 1 January 1996: Manchester United suffer their heaviest Premier League defeat yet when they lose 4–1 to Tottenham at White Hart Lane.
 They are still four points behind Newcastle, but Kevin Keegan's team have two games in hand.
 Liverpool muscle in on the top two with a 4–2 home win over Nottingham Forest.
 Bolton remain rooted to the bottom of the table with a 4–2 defeat at Sheffield Wednesday.

 2 January 1996: Roy McFarland is sacked as co-manager of Bolton Wanderers, with Colin Todd being put in sole charge.
-Newcastle United regains a seven-point by defeating Arsenal 2–0 at home.
+Newcastle United regain a seven-point by defeating Arsenal 2–0 at home.

 6 January 1996: Ian Rush breaks Denis Law's FA Cup goal-scoring record with two goals for Liverpool in their 7–0 win over Rochdale in the third round.
-An 80th-minute goal by Eric Cantona forces a 2–2 draw for Manchester United against Sunderland at Old Trafford, taking the tie to a replay at Roker Park.
+An 80th-minute goal by Eric Cantona forces a 2–2 draw for Manchester United against Sunderland at Old Trafford, taking the tie to a replay at Roker Park, in what could potentially be the old stadium’s final FA Cup game, as Sunderland’s new stadium at Monkwearmouth is expected to be completed in 18 months time.